Have Questions?

 541-938-3988

-Umatilla County Human Services has been offering addiction treatment and rehabilitation services to the residents of Milton Freewater, OR. and those living within the surrounding communities.
+Umatilla County Human Services has been offering addiction treatment and rehabilitation services to the residents of Milton Freewater, Oregon and those living within the surrounding communities.
 Today, Umatilla County Human Services provides services like anger management, rational emotive behavioral therapy, motivational interviewing, trauma therapy, cognitive/behavior therapy, 12-step facilitation approach and others in keeping with its belief of following rehabilitation treatments that work best to help addicts achieve sobriety.

 This addiction treatment program also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - inpatient rehab facilities, short term addiction treatment facilities, long term rehab programs, outpatient counseling, detox programs and others.